Analysis | Partisanship is making views of the economy worse

 “Many consumers helped themselves by shopping early and in person.
 Retailers ordered merchandise ahead of time and acted to head off other bottlenecks,” Chokshi reports.
 “And delivery companies planned well, hired enough people and built enough warehouses to avoid being crushed by a deluge of packages at the last minute, as the Postal Service was last year.”

-But then there is that third story, one that seems to be in tension with the other two: confidence in the economy among Americans has fallen to the level seen in April of 2020, just as the worst of the pandemic was kicking in.
+But then there is that third story, one that seems to be in tension with the other two: confidence in the economy among Americans has fallen to the level seen in April 2020, just as the worst of the pandemic was kicking in.

-According to Gallup, more than four-in-five American adults think the economy is at best in fair shape and two-thirds think it’s getting worse.
+According to Gallup, more than 4 in 5 American adults think the economy is at best in fair shape and two-thirds think it’s getting worse.

-“Although the latest [Economic Confidence Index reading is identical to the one from April 2020," Gallup’s Megan Brenan wrote, "the economic conditions that are likely influencing these assessments are different.
+“Although the latest [Economic Confidence Index] reading is identical to the one from April 2020,” Gallup’s Megan Brenan wrote, “the economic conditions that are likely influencing these assessments are different.
 At the start of the pandemic, record-high unemployment, uncertainty about the impact of the shutdowns, and the resulting recession likely influenced Americans’ views of the economy at the start of the pandemic.
 Now that the unemployment rate has improved, inflation and the realization that occasional surges in coronavirus infections may continue to hamper the economic recovery are greater concerns.”

 This is an important point.
 Views of the economy are as low as they were in April 2020 despite many of the key metrics used to measure the economy having improved.
 The Dow Jones industrial average and S&P 500 have improved by 50 to 70 percent over that time.
 Sixteen percent more Americans are working than were in April 2020 (though here we’re comparing April 2020 to November 2021, the most recent jobs data available).
 The unemployment rate has decreased by nearly 11 points over that time.
 To Brenan’s point, inflation — as measured here in gas prices — is an obvious exception.